 But what if a brand doesn't have very many reviews?
 It could be that it's a newer brand, or it could be new to Amazon, or new to the American market.
 A lack of reviews doesn't necessarily mean you shouldn't buy a brand.

 We found the lowest-priced brands with the most reviews.
 But if you find a brand with an even lower price and fewer reviews?
-We encourage you to give them a try--because like we said, there's a good chance that all these bags are made in the same factory in China, so the quality difference is probably small (and maybe nonexistent).
+We encourage you to give them a try--because like we said, there's a good chance that the quality of all of these bags is about the same (possibly exactly the same).

 We only talk about brand to tell you (again) that you do not need to buy bags made by the same maker as your vacuum sealer.
 No matter what anyone says, you do not need to use FoodSaver bags to use with your FoodSaver vacuum sealer.
 You won't get "better" results with them.